patcky/before-tickets/README.md

 # before-tickets

-Gem that describes some steps to try before opening a ticket
+Gem that describes some steps to try before opening a ticket, printing them for you.
+Maybe it helps you, maybe not.

 ## Instalation